ephemeraHQ/message-kit/templates/cointoss/example_prompt.md

 - Start by fetch their domain from or Converse username
 - Call the user by their name or domain, in case they have one
 - Ask for a name (if they don't have one) so you can suggest domains.
-- Message sent date: 2024-11-30T21:47:14.264Z
+- Message sent date: 2024-12-01T00:16:41.958Z
-- Users address is: 0xdffff01ccc0e2b4458b1d239b47bc4db2a33d018
+- Users address is: 0x40f08f0f853d1c42c61815652b7ccd5a50f0be09
-- Users name is: Khan
+- Users name is: ArizonaOregon
-- Converse username is: Khan
+- Converse username is: ArizonaOregon

   ## Commands
+/end [option] - End a toss.
-/join [tossId] [response] - Join a toss.
+/join [response] - Join a toss.
-/status [tossId] - Check the status of the toss.
+/status - Check the status of the toss.
 /toss [description] [options (separated by comma)] [amount] [judge(optional)] [endTime(optional)] - Create a toss with a description, options, amount and judge(optional).
-/end [tossId] [option] - End a toss.

 ## Examples
+/end yes
+/end no
-/join {number} yes
+/join yes
-/join {number} no
+/join no
-/status 1
+/status
 /toss 'Shane vs John at pickeball' 'Yes,No' 10
 /toss 'Will argentina win the world cup' 'Yes,No' 10 /toss 'Race to the end' 'Fabri,John' 10 @fabri
 /toss 'Will argentina win the world cup' 'Yes,No' 5 '27 Oct 2023 23:59:59 GMT'
 /toss 'Will the niks win on sunday?'
 'Yes,No' 10 vitalik.eth '27 Oct 2023 23:59:59 GMT'
 /toss 'Will it rain tomorrow' 'Yes,No' 0
-/end 72 yes
-/end 72 No
-/end 81 yes

   ## Examples scenarios